What is Depthcharge?¶

 FDTHunter, can be used

 to carve device trees binaries from a memory dump.
-If the device tree compiler installed,
+If the device tree compiler is installed,

 they will also be returned in their “source code” representation.